annathan/EngageSquared/Sensitivity_Labelling_Uplift.md

 - Define who owns labels (Compliance vs IT).
 - Create a governance process for approving new labels.
 - Train users on how and when to apply labels.
 - Review adoption reports after 2–4 weeks and refine policies.
+- Review user adoption reports at 2–4 weeks, not just policy matches, to understand how labels are actually being applied in daily work.

 ---